jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-20-preparation-k8s-ckad-exam-part3-configuration.markdown

 val2
 {% endhighlight %}

-A Config Map can also be created to include all the contents of a file:
+A Config Map can also be created to **include all the contents of a file**:

 {% highlight shell %}
 cat myconfig.json